plongquian/pet_shelter/source/adoption/index.rst

 Simpson College Pet Shelter makes the adoption process seamless, as we are right by your side every step of the way.
-If you are interested in more information, please visit our About page where you will find our phone number, email address, our location, and our hours.
+If you are interested in more information, please visit our `About`_ page where you will find our phone number, email address, our location, and our hours.

+.. _About: file:///C:/Users/annie.stolte/Documents/pet_shelter/build/html/contact_about/index.html

 Adoption Prices
 ---------------